-Course Description: Course Description: Within this context, students will be expected to develop an advanced understanding of the industry with a focus on mastery of content knowledge and skills.
+Course Description: Within this context, students will be expected to develop an advanced understanding of the industry with a focus on mastery of content knowledge and skills.
 Focuses on careers in designing, producing, exhibiting, performing, writing, and publishing multimedia content, including visual and performing arts and design, journalism, and entertainment services.
-Students who enroll in this class are eligible for 3 hours dual credit with Blinn College.
-Students must complete an Apply Texas Application and submit the Dual Credit Application. \Pending Blinn College Course number verification
+Students who enroll in this course are eligible to earn dual credit for ARTC 1302: Digital Imaging 1 through Blinn College.
+Students must complete an Apply Texas Application and submit the Dual Credit Application with Blinn College.